 - Prepare your coffee a little stronger when usually, let cool.

 - Mix everything in a tall glass and enjoy.

-- I like to add half of the ice cream and stir well to create a creamy and sweat iced coffee, and then add the the other half to let it float on top.
+- I like to add half of the ice cream and stir well to create a creamy and sweet iced coffee.
+Then add the remaining half of the ice cream to let it float on top.